Property Tax Administrator

 - Promulgating the Nebraska Assessor Reference Manual;

-- Representing the Department in property tax matters in administrative hearings and before the Tax Equalization and Review Commission;
+- Representing the Division in property assessment matters in administrative hearings and before the Tax Equalization and Review Commission;

 - Other associated duties.